immutant/immutant/README.md

 Dependencies
 ------------

-(fn box) depends on polyglot: https://github.com/projectodd/jboss-polyglot
+Immutant depends on polyglot: https://github.com/projectodd/jboss-polyglot

 Polyglot is published as a snapshot, so you may need to run mvn with the -U option to check for updates if you run into build issues.